sap-tutorials/Tutorials/tutorials/cp-cf-dev-01-prepare-app/cp-cf-dev-01-prepare-app.md

 [ACCORDION-BEGIN [Step 2: ](Download sample files)]

-This tutorial is preparing the app for deployment to the SAP Cloud Platform Cloud Foundry environment, and you'll be deploying it (in another tutorial) from your own machine.
+This tutorial is preparing the app for deployment to the SAP BTP, Cloud Foundry runtime, and you'll be deploying it (in another tutorial) from your own machine.
 So you'll need to download the repository first.

 Choose **Clone or download** and then choose **Download ZIP**.